 A: Middle school students take Stanford Standardized Achievement Tests, and 3rd, 5th, and 7th graders take the Otis Lennon School Achievement Tests in the spring each year.
 These tests measure student performance using national norms and indicate the progress of individuals in areas such as language arts, reading comprehension, and mathematics.

 The results of the Stanford Achievement Tests are mailed to parents in early June.

 Q: How is student progress reported?

 A: In the Middle School, student progress is reported in several ways.
-Every nine-week marking period, grades are made available through the school’s database Veracross.
-In the first quarter, the report cards will be followed by parent/student/teacher conferences and optional conferences are held in the third quarter.
-In the second and fourth quarters the report cards will include written comments from each academic subject teacher.
+Every nine-week marking period, grades are made available through the school’s database, Veracross.
+In the first quarter, report cards will be followed by parent/student/teacher conferences and optional conferences are held in the third quarter.
+In the second and fourth quarters, the report cards will include written comments from each academic subject teacher.